 Let’s provide some context first.
 Most bookkeeping today follows a method called “double-entry accounting”.
 Basically, each time a transaction occurs, it is recorded in two separate areas of your books.
 This process is accomplished by posting debits and credits.

 Depending on the type of account involved, debits or credits will either increase or decrease the overall amount over a period of time.
 Rather than give a lengthy explanation of when to use a debit or credit, we provided a Bookkeeper’s Cheat Sheet to help you out.

 Here are the most important rules to remember when it comes to debits and credits:

-Rule 1: Total debits must always equal total credits
+Rule 1: Total of all debits must always equal total of all credits

 Rule 2: Debits are always on the left

 Rule 3: Credits are always on the right